 Whey protein might offer benefits over other protein powders for older bodybuilders.

-- As you get older, your muscles get less sensitive to protein.
-Because whey protein is rapidly absorbed and contains more leucine than other proteins, it stimulates muscle protein synthesis more effectively in older adults.23 24
+- During the aging process, your muscles get less sensitive to protein.
+Because whey protein is rapidly absorbed and contains more leucine than other proteins, it stimulates muscle protein synthesis more effectively in older adults.24 25

 - A 2015 review looking at the available research concluded that “the findings of these studies suggest that the addition of whey protein supplements would be advantageous for older adults to achieve optimal stimulation of MPS throughout the day”.17

-- In addition to its muscle-building properties, whey protein contains biologically active compounds with potential anti-oxidative effects and immune-boosting properties.25 Those effects could be beneficial for older bodybuilders.
+- In addition to its muscle-building properties, whey protein contains biologically active compounds with potential anti-oxidative effects and immune-boosting properties.26 Those effects could be beneficial for older bodybuilders.

 How to Use Whey Protein

 Because whey protein powder is concentrated food, you can use it as any other protein source.
-Use it to boost your overall protein intake with meals, as a protein-rich snack, or before or after a workout to give your muscles the building materials they need to grow bigger and stronger.
+Use it to boost your overall protein intake with meals, as a protein-rich snack, or before or after training sessions to give your muscle fibers the building materials they need to grow bigger and stronger.

-Twenty grams of whey protein maximally stimulate muscle protein synthesis in young people, but after 50 you need 35–40 grams per serving for the same effect.17
+Twenty grams of whey protein maximally stimulate muscle protein synthesis in young people, but after 50 you need 35–40 grams per serving for the best results.17

 #3: Vitamin D